santoshsmalagi/Developer-Essentials/Pragmatic-Programming/Structuring-a-Multi-File-Program/Writing-a-good-main.c-File.md

 Then ```argv = ["/home/malagi/a.out", "foo" "28"]``` and ```argc=3```.

 Additional arguments known as implementation parammeters can be passed to ``main``.
 Implementation parameters aren’t common in modern desktop environments.
-Traditionally, if a third parameter is passed to ``main``, that parameter is named ``envp`` and contains an array of null terminated strings corresponding to environment variables and their values.
+Traditionally, if a third parameter is passed to ``main``, that parameter is named ``envp`` and contains an array of null terminated strings representing the variables set in the user's environment.
+The environment block passed to ``main`` is a "frozen" copy of the current environment.
+Later changes to the environment won't change the values in ``envp``.

 | Argument | Description                                                                             |
 |----------|-----------------------------------------------------------------------------------------|